-First name is pronounced rye-SELL...His 92 saves over the last 3 seasons (2017-2019) are fourth-most in the Major Leagues (Edwin Diaz 117, Kenley Jansen 112, Roberto Osuna 98)...In voting of the Cincinnati chapter of the Baseball Writers' Association of America received the 2017 Johnny Vander Meer Award as the Reds' Most Outstanding Pitcher...in 2016 became the second Cuban pitcher to start for the Reds on Opening Day, joining Reds Hall of Famer Dolf Luque (1921 vs Pirates, 1928 vs Cubs), and only the fifth Reds pitcher to start Opening Day and record a save in the same season (Joey Hamilton 2002, Woodie Fryman 1977, Don Gullett 1973, Jack Billingham 1972)...Is the fifth Reds pitcher to record at least 28 saves in 3 consecutive seasons and the fifth with at least 30 saves in consecutive seasons...John Franco, Danny Graves, Francisco Cordero and Aroldis Chapman are the members of both groups...Has 30 career saves of more than 1.0 inning and 10 career saves in which he pitched 2.0 innings...does not have a save in which he pitched more than 2.0 innings...over the last 3 seasons, his 24 saves of more than 1.0 inning are the most by any reliever in the Major Leagues (Kenley Jansen 26, Josh Hader 22, Felipe Vázquez 17, Alex Colomé 17)...9 times in his career pitched on 3 straight days but never has pitched on 4 straight days...His 12 losses in 2019 are the most ever by a Reds reliever in a season...the previous single-season record of 10 losses in relief was shared by Harry Gumbert (10-10 in 1947), Tom Hume (9-10 in 1980) and J.J.
+First name is pronounced rye-SELL...His 92 saves over the last 3 seasons (2017-2019) are fourth-most in the Major Leagues (Edwin Diaz 117, Kenley Jansen 112, Roberto Osuna 98)...In voting of the Cincinnati chapter of the Baseball Writers' Association of America received the 2017 Johnny Vander Meer Award as the Reds' Most Outstanding Pitcher...In 2016 became the second Cuban pitcher to start for the Reds on Opening Day, joining Reds Hall of Famer Dolf Luque (1921 vs Pirates, 1928 vs Cubs), and only the fifth Reds pitcher to start Opening Day and record a save in the same season (Joey Hamilton 2002, Woodie Fryman 1977, Don Gullett 1973, Jack Billingham 1972)...Is the fifth Reds pitcher to record at least 28 saves in 3 consecutive seasons and the fifth with at least 30 saves in consecutive seasons...John Franco, Danny Graves, Francisco Cordero and Aroldis Chapman are the members of both groups...Has 30 career saves of more than 1.0 inning, including 6 in 2019, and 11 career saves in which he pitched 2.0 innings...does not have a save in which he pitched more than 2.0 innings...Over the last 4 seasons, his 30 saves of more than 1.0 inning are the most of any reliever in the Major Leagues (Kenley Jansen 26, Josh Hader 22, Felipe Vázquez 17, Alex Colomé 17)...9 times in his career pitched on 3 straight days...never in his career pitched on 4 straight days...His 12 losses in 2019 are the most ever by a Reds reliever in a season...the previous single-season record of 10 losses in relief was shared by Harry Gumbert (10-10 in 1947), Tom Hume (9-10 in 1980) and J.J.
 Hoover (1-10 in 2014)...In March 2013 pitched for Cuba in World Baseball Classic.

 Is a converted shortstop...left Cuba in November 2013 and became eligible to sign a Major League contract after he established residency in Haiti.